 June 6, 2019 is the 75th Anniversary of D-Day…the landing of the Allies on the beaches of Normandy on June 6, 1944.
 In a series of brief posts, Bill and I remember the highlights of our visit to Normandy in June 1994 for the 50th Anniversary.

 London/Paris, June 8-11, 1994 – After the 50th Anniversary of D-Day events on June 6 at Normandy, the Royal Viking Sun headed to London for a few days.

-Also heading from Normandy to London – more specifically Greenwich, southeast of London – was the World War II Liberty ship SS Jeremiah O’Brien.
+Also heading to London – more specifically Greenwich, southeast of London – was the World War II Liberty ship SS Jeremiah O’Brien.
 Of the 5,000-ship armada that stormed the beaches of Normandy on June 6, 1944, the O’Brien was the only Ocean-class vessel to return 50 years later.
-After years of restoration, she made the round-trip voyage from San Francisco to Normandy and back, manned by a crew of “old salts” (average age 70) and young cadets from the California Maritime Academy, without any mishaps.
+After years of restoration, she made the round-trip voyage from San Francisco to Normandy and back, manned by a crew of “old salts” (average age 70) along with young cadets from the California Maritime Academy, without any mishaps.

-On the contrary, Sandra remembers the men and women she met on this 18-day Atlantic crossing – many of whom shared their memories – as one of the most meaningful times in her life.
+On the contrary, I remember the men and the women I met on this 18-day return to Normandy – many of whom shared their memories with me – as one of the most meaningful times in my life.

 This concludes our look back at D-Day50.
 Bill and I hope you enjoyed it.